Trump defends Kavanaugh at press conference, says 'there was nothing to investigate'

 "They didn't know the location, they didn't know the time, they didn't know the year.
 They didn't know anything," Trump said.

-The president added that even if an investigation found nothing, "it's not going to change any of the Democrats' minds."
+The president added that even if an investigation found nothing to corroborate Ford's claims, "it's not going to change any of the Democrats' minds."

 "They're obstructionists," Trump went on.
 "They're actually con artists because they know how quality this man is, and they've destroyed a man's reputation and they want to destroy it even more ...
 And they know it's a big, fat con job.
 And they go into a room and I guarantee you, they laugh like hell at what they've pulled off on [the media] and on the public."